What is FATCA?

 The UK and the US entered into an inter–governmental agreement (IGA) in September 2012 which means that UK financial institutions will be able to meet their FATCA obligations without having to enter into an agreement with the IRS, by reporting information to HM Revenue & Customs (HMRC).
 HMRC will supply the information received to the US.
 This agreement has been implemented into UK law via the International Tax Compliance (United States of America) Regulations 2013 (SI 2013/1962) which came into effect on 1 September 2013.
-HMRC has also produced detailed Guidance on the Regulations (the latest version being published on 28 February 2014).
+HMRC has also produced detailed Guidance on the Regulations which are updated from time to time (the latest version being published on 28 August 2014).

 What does FATCA do?